-Most of us on Barbuda – men, women and children – go fishing at some time, either as a full-time occupation, part-time for food, or for fun at holiday weekends.
-Traditionally much fishing is still done using labour intensive fish pots, which are made from locally-gathered wattle sticks and wire, or by trammel net.
+Most of us on Barbuda – men, women and children – go fishing at some time; either as a full-time occupation, part-time for food, or for fun at holiday weekends.
+Traditionally fishing is still done using labour intensive fish pots, which are made from locally-gathered wattle sticks and wire, or by trammel net.
 Increasingly spear guns are now used.
 Lobster is often caught by diving with a wire lassoo and is one of our main exports, mainly to the French Caribbean islands.
 Other fish are sold locally straight from the boat or sent to Antigua.
-We are lucky to have many tasty and edible varieties including very large barracuda, big sharks, grunt, old wife, hind, grouper and snapper.
+We are lucky to have many tasty and edible varieties including barracuda, big sharks, grunt, old wife, hind, grouper and snapper.

-Search Jickys Latest News for previous updates on the launch and news of the consultation process from the beginning.
-The Waitt Institute have remained committed to working with Barbudans since Hurricane Irma and taken on many other difficult and pressing issues to support us since this time, with their Recovery and Conservation Trust.
+The Waitt Institute have remained committed to working with Barbudans since Hurricane Irma and taken on many other difficult and pressing issues to support us since this time, with their Recovery and Conservation (Resilience)Trust.